How to Season a Cutting Board: Quick and Easy Ways to Season

 Before choosing an oil, consider factors such as its ability to withstand high temperatures, its scent, and its potential allergenic properties.
 Opt for oils that are food-safe and do not contain harmful chemicals or additives.
 Commonly recommended oils for cutting board seasoning include mineral oil, coconut oil, and food-grade linseed oil.

-Mineral Oil: a Popular Choice
+Mineral Oil: A Popular Choice

 Mineral oil is a popular choice for seasoning cutting boards due to its odorless and tasteless properties.
 It is a food-safe oil derived from petroleum, making it resistant to rancidity.
 Mineral oil is also relatively inexpensive and readily available at most grocery or kitchen supply stores.